Investing is hard.

 - Betterment Mobile App.
 Betterment offers mobile apps for both iOS and Android.
 You can download them at the App Store and Google Play.

 It will also show you which accounts to save in, and that includes your employer retirement plan, as well as traditional and Roth IRAs, or taxable investment accounts.
-This will enable you to securely sync all of your investment and retirement accounts, and not just those that you have with Betterment.
+This will enable you to securely sync all your investment and retirement accounts, and not just those that you have with Betterment.

 You can even change the assumptions within RetireGuide to account for different outcomes.
 For example, you can adjust the expected level of Social Security income or an employer pension plan.
 This will give you the ability to tweak your retirement expectations as you move closer to your retirement date.